 Apple Watch showing Black Screen

-In this case, the first thing you should do is press and hold the side button.
+The first thing you should do is press and hold the side button.
 This is called rebooting.
-If it gets on, it was simply turned off.
+If it gets on, awesome!

-If this is what you’re observing on your watch, it’s telling you that your watch is in low battery.
+If this is what you see on your watch, it’s telling you that your watch is in low battery.
 You will not be able to access main features and the only option you’re left with is to charge the watch.
+Power Reserve mode is designed to save battery so that the watch can work for an extended period.

 Apple Watch stuck on Boot Loop